A HISTORY OF THE

 In January, 2010, the library facilitated a re-organization of the Friends of the Library.
 Since the late 1990s, the leadership of the Friends had dwindled to just a few hard-working volunteers who managed to keep the book sales up and running each year.
 With a bank balance of more than $25,000, they needed to establish a board with officers and committees, and they needed to acquire 501-c-3 status as a charity organization.
 By March, 2010, the Friends had elected a Board of Directors and all four officers (Liz Harrington, President; Mike Doehler, Vice President; Cindy Oakley, Treasurer; and Diane Boothby, Secretary).
 Four committees had also been established, each with a chairperson and at least two members.

 In early 2011, the North Suburban Library System (NSLS), of which the Wauconda Area Library was a member, was nearly shut down by the lack of state funding.
 Everything but the most essential services - notably, the interlibrary loan delivery system - was cut.
 Other library systems in Illinois, facing the same budgetary issues, pooled resources with NSLS on July 1, 2011, to create RAILS: the Reaching Across Illinois Library System.
-Composed of the now-defunct Alliance Library System (ALS), DuPage Library System (DLS), Metropolitan Library System (MLS), North Suburban Library System (NSLS), and Prairie Area Library System (PALS), RAILS now serves more than 3,700 libraries over 27,000 square miles.
+RAILS now serves approximately 1300 private, public, school, and university library members, which have a total of more than 4200 library facilities in a 27,000 square mile area.

 In April, 2011, the library selected Polaris as its new Integrated Library System (ILS) vendor, and this new automation system went "live" October 8, 2011.
 The library's computer system was also upgraded to Windows 7 early that fall, and all of the Microsoft Office applications were upgraded to the latest versions.